ezequielgarcia/skopeo-rpm/containers.conf.5.md

 "file" is useful only on platforms where cgo is not available for using the faster "shm" lock type.
 You may need to run "podman system renumber" after you change the lock type.

+**machine_enabled**=false

+Indicates if Podman is running inside a VM via Podman Machine.
+Podman uses this value to do extra setup around networking from the container inside the VM to to host.

 **multi_image_archive**=false